The Hong Kierkegaard Library hosted the Eighth International Kierkegaard Conference during the Summer of 2018

 Nearly two hundred renowned Kierkegaard scholars reigning everywhere from Nigeria to Slovakia to Brazil attended the Conference.

-On Wednesday, June 13th, the Eight International Kierkegaard Conference began with an Opening Dinner and Plenary Lecture in one of the on-campus ballrooms.
-Hong Kierkegaard Library Curator Gordon Marino and St. Olaf President David Anderson gave welcoming statements and preluded the Plenary Speaker for the night, Danish philosopher Dr. Richard Purkarthofer.
+On Wednesday, June 13th of 2018, the Eight International Kierkegaard Conference began with an Opening Dinner and Plenary Lecture in one of the on-campus ballrooms.
+Hong Kierkegaard Library Curator Gordon Marino and St. Olaf President David Anderson gave welcoming statements and precluded the Plenary Speaker for the night, Danish philosopher Dr. Richard Purkarthofer.
 Dr. Purkarthofer spoke in-depth on the physicality of Kierkegaard’s writings and, more specifically, on topic Taking a Good Punch–The Impact of Kierkegaard.
 In the words of Dr. Purkarthofer:

 There is little disagreement that Kierkegaard’s works have enjoyed an exceptional reception and exerted a powerful influence on tendencies within theology, philosophy, literature and even in movies and music.
 This remarkable reception is evident in a wealth of scholarly work.
 However penetrating, illuminating and stimulating many of these studies might be, it is fair to wonder whether or not they might also represent ways of keeping Kierkegaard at a distance.
 With all due respect to the sweetness of scholarship, there might be something to be learned from the sweet science when it comes to reading Kierkegaard.
 That is like deft boxers perhaps we can find a way to keep Kierkegaard’s text at arm’s length and still remain close enough to absorb the punch of his challenging insights.
 In sparring with our friend, I will survey various approaches to Kierkegaard’s works focusing on the role of distance and closeness in assessing Kierkegaard’s response to the question: “what does it mean to be a human being?”

-The following Thursday morning, the Conference’s highly-anticipated Paper Presentations began.
+The following Thursday morning, the Conference’s highly-anticipated Research Paper Presentations began.

 The Dissertation Panel took place on Thursday evening and resulted in a remarkable dialogue between seven fellow Kierkegaardian scholars, each with unique areas of interest in the multifaceted field of existentialism.
 A Fellow of the Kierkegaard House Foundation 2017-2018, Andrés Roberto Albertsen initiated the Panel with the topic of Love and Politics: A Convergent Reading of Hegel’s Philosophy of Right and Kierkegaard’s Works of Love.
 The following six panelists (Ruby Guyatt, Paulo Henrique Lopes, Tomer Raudanski, Valérie Roberge, Troy Wellington Smith, and Fernanda Winter) each illuminated new perspectives on the works of Kierkegaard.
 It was a remarkable evening.